waldrain/waldrain.github.io/moniwonig.md

 - finished cleaning and insulating cornelius living room cupboard
 - fixed crumbling front garden wall to street

+### done 2021-04-02

+- fix moni balcony floorboards

 ## todo

 ### <a name="todo-today"></a>todo today

 - remove the rotting fragmented plastic covering the wood under the roof balcony
+- mount solar panels --> analyse roof
+- move stuff from shed to waldrain depot
+- chop and stack waldrain wood
 - improve sauna door and add blanket curtain
 - attach water hose to tap on sauna water cistern
 - clear up around new cupboard in shed and start using it
-- chop and stack waldrain wood
-- mount solar panels --> analyse roof
-- fix moni balcony floorboards
 - remove dachvorsprung with otto
-- move stuff from shed to waldrain depot

 ### <a name="todo-next"></a>todo next